Tour Sri Lanka by bike & train

 for Sri Lanka by Bike the Easy Way tour

 Train to Kandy & Cycle

 An early start from your Colombo hotel is necessary to catch the early train up to Kandy.
 The train is comfortable and a nice way to take in the scenery.
-Arriving late morning, we have lunch and get kitted up for the first ride.
-We drive out of town to clear the traffic and to gain some elevation.
-We start riding among tea plantations and as we wind our way back to Kandy on the backroads through the villages, the landscape changes with the sun's path.
-We approach Kandy from the back door on quieter roads and a footbridge, riding right to the door of the hotel.
-Meals: LD
+After arriving late morning, you'll have a few hours to explore the historic town, enjoy lunch and get kitted out for the first warm-up ride.
+We begin with a short briefing then drive out of town to clear the traffic and gain some elevation.

 Nuwara Eliya - High Country Exploration

 We have a lazy morning in Nuwara Eliya this morning.
 It is a much cooler climate up here and we can expect some mist and frost in the morning.
 A game of golf may tempt some, but others are likely to be content just exploring the small town with its abundance of British colonial-era buildings.

 After lunch we set off from the door of our hotel on a ride which will take us first around the lake and then down a fast, well-made road before we make a turn and get into some winding roads on a somewhat challenging gradient for a short while.
 Once we meet the railway line, we follow that, passing through the high country train stations that are mere whistle stop locations, but are very important to those who live up here.
 Dairy cows can be seen grazing as we pass through Ambewella continuing an undulating ride to the foothills of the Horton Plains National Park before transferring back to Nuwara Eliya, stopping at a fully operational tea factory on the way.
 That same open fire and hot soup await in the charming, colonial-era hotel.

 Walk to World's End, Cycle & Transfer to Ella